 American Illustration 39 Chosen Winner.

 Showcased in Minnesota Center for Book Arts’ 2019 New Editions show.
-Available for purchase at the Shop and Minnesota Center for Book Arts.

 Book of Anger is part of the Hennepin County Library’s circulating zine collection.
 2023.